 The most important thing to remember while reading these two mind-boggling facts is that the size of the Earth is still the same.
 It is not like our home sprouted an additional wing that we could immediately put to use.
 The reality is that what is available to us for cultivation remains the same.

 It goes without saying that every aspect of food production and distribution stands to benefit from the use of digital technology in agriculture.
-However, ultimately choosing whether to build a farm management software or buying an existing solution ultimately rests on the individual priorities of the business.
-Irrespective of the path chosen, these are some of the points worth considering while making an informed decision about whether to outsource your digital agriculture technology needs or building your team inhouse.
+However, ultimately choosing whether to build a farm management software or buy an existing solution ultimately rests on the individual priorities of the business.
+Irrespective of the path chosen, these are some of the points worth considering while making an informed decision about whether to outsource your digital agriculture technology needs or build your team in-house.